MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-whiteboard.md

 Users can share a whiteboard to make it available to all participants in a Teams meeting.
 That same whiteboard is simultaneously available in all the Whiteboard applications on Windows 10, iOS, and the Web App (Preview).

-## Turn on or turn off the Whiteboard app in Teams
+## Turn on or turn off the Whiteboard

 To turn on or turn off the Whiteboard Web App (Preview), do the following: